M-Hassan-Raza/Portfolio/content/book-a-call.md

 Choose a time that works for you to discuss:
 - Initial project requirements and goals
 - Technical architecture and solution design
-- ChronoPOS demos and customization options
+- Polaris demos and customization options
 - Timeline and implementation strategy

 <a href="https://calendly.com/hassanraza" class="cta-button">Book Your Call Now</a>